privacygmail cleanupemail security

 Active privacy violations:

-• Actively sells your data - Core business model based on data monetization
+• Actively sells your data: the whole business runs on data monetization

-• Scans purchase receipts - Extracts detailed transaction information
+• Scans purchase receipts: pulls detailed transaction information

-• 2017 scandal - Sold Lyft customer data to Uber (direct competitor)
+• 2017 scandal: sold Lyft customer data to Uber (a direct competitor)

-• Still not EU available - Remains GDPR non-compliant in 2026
+• Still not available in the EU: remains GDPR non-compliant in 2026

-• No meaningful improvements - Business model unchanged since scandal
+• No meaningful improvements: business model unchanged since the scandal

 What they actively collect and sell: